What is Sublimation Printing? What Do I Need To Start It?

 Frequently Asked Questions

-What’s the difference between sublimation vs. heat transfer?
+What’s the difference between sublimation and heat transfer?

 How much time does it take to learn sublimation printing?

-The time you’ll take to learn sublimation printing depends on you but three to four weeks are a must to learn the basics.
-The more time you’ll spend learning and practicing the basics, particularly the temperature and time settings, the faster you’ll become an expert.
+The time depends on you but three to four weeks are a must to learn the basics.
+The more time you spend learning and practicing the basics, particularly the temperature and time settings, the faster you’ll become an expert.

 Final Words

-So that’s it for sublimation printing.
-We hope you have got the answer to what is sublimation printing, and how it works.
-It’s undoubtedly one of the best ways of printing images on items like t-shirts, mugs, canvas, glasses, and bottles, as they are also durable.
+So that’s it.
+I hope you have got the answer.
+It’s undoubtedly one of the best ways of printing images and designs on items like t-shirts, mugs, canvas, glasses, and bottles, as they are also durable.

 The only issue is that sublimation can’t work on non-polyester material, but you can use laminating film or poly coating on items and sublimate the designs easily.